You are here

 The file below contains the data for England:

 The file below contains the trust level data:

-The anonymised respondent level data set will be made available via the UK Data Archive in due course.
-This website will be updated with its location once available.
+The anonymised respondent level data set is available via the UK Data Archive.

 Results from previous surveys

 You can find the results from previous surveys for England and for trusts on the NHS Surveys website.
 Please click on the folder for the year in which you are interested and then choose the ‘published results’ folder.

 However, please note that results from the 2016 survey are not comparable with those from previous surveys because of changes made to the sampling and analysis strategy.
 For more information please see the statistical release or the Quality & Methodology reports.

 You can find a list of individuals that had access to the results of the survey prior to publication below.